 2. Develop a great app for Wear OS

 Once you have read the guidelines, the next step is to develop your app.
 The following sections describe how to start building a great app experience for Wear.

 Wear OS aims to provide users with just the right information at just the right time.
-Great Wear OS experiences are launched automatically, glanceable, and require zero or low user interaction.
-Although all apps can send basic notifications to Wear OS wearables without any modification great apps built for Wear OS are refined to offer a polished and high-quality experience, work on different screen layouts, and deliver a compelling feature set for users.
+Great Wear OS experiences are glanceable and require zero or minimal user interaction.
+All Android apps can send basic notifications to Wear OS wearables without any modification.
+However, great apps built for Wear OS are refined to offer a polished and high-quality experience, work on different screen layouts, work for users with watches paired to iPhones, and deliver a compelling feature set for users.

 Package your app

-If you have an existing app for phones, tablets, and other devices, we recommend that you deliver your watch app using the same package name and store listing.
-This lets users upgrade to your Wear OS experience seamlessly and also lets you take advantage of the reviews and ratings you've earned in your app for phones and tablets.
-To learn about packaging your apps, read Packaging and Distributing Wear OS Apps.
+If you have an existing app for phones and other devices, we recommend that you deliver your watch app using the same package name and store listing.
+This lets users upgrade to your Wear OS experience seamlessly and lets you take advantage of the reviews and ratings you've earned in your app for phones.
+Package your Wear OS app as a separate APK or Android App Bundle so that it can be efficiently delivered to your users.
+This helps to bring your app to Wear OS users with iPhones.
+To learn about packaging your apps, see Package and distribute Wear apps.

 Test on a variety of devices